MicrosoftDocs/memdocs/memdocs/configmgr/sum/get-started/synchronize-software-updates-disconnected.md

 ---
-title: "Synchronize updates with no Internet connection "
+title: Synchronize updates with no Internet connection
-titleSuffix: "Configuration Manager"
+titleSuffix: Configuration Manager
-description: "Run software updates synchronization on the top-level software update point that is disconnected from the Internet." ms.date: 02/13/2020 ms.topic: conceptual ms.prod: configuration-manager
+description: Run software updates synchronization on the top-level software update point that is disconnected from the Internet. ms.date: 02/13/2020 ms.topic: conceptual ms.prod: configuration-manager